Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Taxonomy of State-of-the-Art

 \subsection{Contact-Free Positioning and Tracking}

+Besides the device-based localization mentioned above, contact-free localization also plays an important role in our daily life.
+Contact-free localization exploits the signal reflected or scattered by the targets to estimate the locations, such as worker safety monitoring and accident alerts in the assembly area in the industry, as shown in Fig.~\ref{fig:PosTrackHuman3D} (bottom).
+This is more feasible as it does not require attaching any radio devices or sensors to the workers.
+Meanwhile, it also preserves personal privacy without the device-based individual identity.

-Unlike the device-based scheme, contact-free localization exploits the signal reflected or scattered by the targets to estimate the locations, such as the workers tracking for accident alerts in Fig.~\ref{fig:PosTrackHuman3D} (bottom).
-While conventional contact-free methods primarily process the signal strength variations for coarse positioning, the channel response in COTS devices enables small-scale motion sensing like the prohibitively large phased array radar with a relatively low cost.
-Besides wideband radio systems like mm-wave devices, narrow-band radio systems are also able to achieve accurate spatial sensing when deploying multiple antennas, or a motorized platform based on the idea of synthetic aperture radar.
-Similar to the device-based localization, as shown in Fig.~\ref{fig:MethodCat}, there also are learning-based and model-based approaches generally for contact-free positioning and tracking.
+While conventional contact-free methods primarily process the signal strength variations for coarse positioning, the channel response in commodity devices enables small-scale motion sensing like the prohibitively large phased array radar with a relatively low cost.
+Besides wide-band radio systems like mm-wave devices, narrow-band radio systems are also able to achieve accurate spatial sensing when deploying multiple antennas, or a motorized platform based on the idea of synthetic aperture radar.
+As shown in Fig.~\ref{fig:MethodCat}, there also are learning-based and model-based approaches generally.